 To build the workload, we used DVD Store Version 2 (DS2).
-DS2 is an open-source simulation of an online e-commerce DVD store, where customers log in, browse, and order products.
+DS2 is an open-source simulation of an online ecommerce DVD store, where customers log in, browse, and order products.
 DS2 has database components and Web server components, and includes driver programs that put heavy loads on these components.
 We used the included driver program to stress the database component.
 Each blade server under test ran multiple Microsoft SQL Server 2008 workloads, one per VM.
 One copy of the DS2 database was on each VM, with a 10GB database per VM.
 By combining multiple virtual machines, all running a CPU, memory, and disk-intensive workload, the test placed a heavy load on both the server and the storage.
 Thus, it measured the performance of the blade server, especially as it relates to an active online transaction processing (OLTP) environment.
-The main DS2 metric is OPM, which the driver program calculates and reports via the Windows Performance Monitor utility on the client machines.
+The main DS2 metric is OPM, which the driver program calculates and reports via the Microsoft Windows Performance Monitor utility on the client machines.
 We used the output from the driver program to record OPM, and we report the last OPM score the benchmark reported.

-We found the number of OPM on a 3-year-old HP legacy server running a typical workload with under 20 percent processor utilization and used this for our reference score.
-The HP legacy server was a dual-socket server with two Intel® Xeon® 3.6GHz processors, 4 GB of RAM and two onboard NICs using one tray of external storage.
-We used the reference score as our minimum acceptable average score of the VMs on the Cisco UCS B250 M1 Extended Memory Blade Server, HP ProLiant BL495c G6 Server Blade, and HP ProLiant BL460c G6 Server Blade.
+We found the number of OPM on a 3-year-old legacy HP server running a typical workload with under 20 percent processor utilization and used this for our reference score of 5,135 OPM.
+The legacy HP server was a dual-socket server with two Intel Xeon 3.6GHz processors, 4 GB of RAM and two onboard NICs using one tray of external storage.
+We used the reference score as our minimum acceptable average score for all four test servers.